DNA - PERFORMANCE APPRAISAL: EVALUATION OF TEACHERS

 A document evaluating the performance of a teacher is confidential.
 Education Code 21.355

 The School shall develop its own teacher appraisal system supported by procedures and by the processes outlined in the Texas Education Code 21.352.

-- Develop evaluation criteria, including discipline management and performance of the teachers' students; and
+- Evaluation criteria, including discipline management and performance of the teachers' students.

-- At least one appraisal each year; The locally developed appraisal process shall include a "Standard Annual Appraisal" which will include a 45-minute observation period and the evaluation of teacher performance in designated instructional domains; and an "Alternative Annual Appraisal" which shall include a minimum of two "walk-through" observations per school year of at least 20 minutes each.
-Each teacher shall be appraised using the Standard Annual Appraisal except that a teacher is eligible to be appraised using the Alternative Annual Appraisal if:
+- At least one appraisal each year.
+The locally developed appraisal process includes a "Standard Annual Appraisal" which includes a 45-minute observation period and the evaluation of teacher performance in designated instructional domains; and an "Alternative Annual Appraisal" which includes a minimum of two "walk-through" observations per school year of at least 20 minutes each.
+Each teacher is appraised using the Standard Annual Appraisal except that a teacher is eligible to be appraised using the Alternative Annual Appraisal if:

-- the teacher has obtained the visually handicapped endorsement except that an Orientation and Mobility Specialist is not required to obtain the visually handicapped endorsement but must be certified by the Academy for Certification of Vision Rehabilitation and Education Professionals [see 19 TAC 89.1131(e)]; and
+- the teacher has obtained the teacher of students with visual impairments supplemental certification except that an Orientation and Mobility Specialist is not required to obtain the teacher of students with visual impairments supplemental certification but must be certified by the Academy for Certification of Vision Rehabilitation and Education Professionals [see 19 TAC 89.1131(e)]; and

 - the teacher annually agrees in writing to an appraisal using the Alternative Annual Appraisal; and